 3 years, including mandatory placements or 4 years with the Foundation Year (1 year, followed by 3 years including mandatory placements)

 Nursing & Midwifery Council

-For 2019 entry: 104 - 120 tariff points including a minimum of 2 A-levels or equivalent.
+September 2021 entry: 104 - 120 UCAS tariff points including a minimum of 2 A-levels or equivalent.
 BTEC Extended Diploma of DMM.
-For more information check out our 2019 entry requirements.
+Foundation Year: 48-72 UCAS tariff points.
+For more information check out our full entry requirements.

 International entry requirements:

 For September 2021 and September 2022 entry: If English is not your first language you will need 7.0 with a minimum of 6.5 in writing and 7.0 in all other components.
 For more information check out our international entry requirements.